Uniform

 Boys and Girls: Years 0-6

 A green uniform polo shirt is required for ALL primary students.
-This may be worn with black shorts, skirt, track pants or trousers and a Tauraroa polar fleece.
-A black or white thermal top may be worn underneath the polo shirt.
+This may be worn with black shorts, skirt, track pants or trousers.
+A dark green zipped polar fleece can be purchased from The Warehouse or the Tauraroa polar fleece and jacket from our providers.
+A black thermal top may be worn underneath the polo shirt.

 Girls: Years 7 - 10

-Black dress skirt (3 styles available).
-Hem length should be just above or below the knees or longer for a lavalava.
-Black shorts or trousers (with logo).
+Black dress skirt (2 styles available) of length just above or below the knees (with logo); black shorts or trousers (with logo).
 A skirt with an elastic insert is available to order.
-White or black polo shirt with school logo & striped collar.
+White or black POLO shirt with school logo & striped collar.
 A long sleeved matching colour thermal may be worn under the polo shirt.
 Uniform (bottle green and gold) polar fleece or school jersey.
 White or black socks or black tights.
 School jacket is optional.

 Boys: Years 7 - 10

 Plain black shoes or sandals with ankle straps.
 A 5cm maximum height restriction applies.
-NOTE: For safety reasons, the wearing of enclosed shoes is required in technology classes.
+NOTE: For safety reasons, the wearing of enclosed shoes in technology and science classes is required.

 - Makeup is to be discreet and natural in appearance.

-- No jewellery is to be worn, with the exception of up to a maximum of four small studs or small sleepers in ear(s) and a single discreet nose stud.
+- No jewellery is to be worn, with the exception of up to a maximum of four small studs in ear(s) and a single discreet nose stud.
 Other forms of body piercing are not permitted.

 T-shirts and shorts or tracksuit pants are to be worn during Physical Education classes.
 Sneakers are to be worn when using the ‘Astro-Turf’ courts.
 Everyday uniform clothing is not appropriate.
 T-shirts that leave the shoulders and/or midriff bare, or are ‘low-cut’ are NOT acceptable.
+All students MUST tie back long hair.
 Swimming caps are recommended for students when in the swimming pool.
 The wearing of rash vests is encouraged.

 TAS team uniforms are worn by all teams.
 A small rental is charged to cover laundry costs.

-Clean and tidy non-uniform items may be worn.
+Clean and tidy mufti may be worn.
 Clothing advertising alcohol, illegal substances or any messages or images inappropriate in a school setting will not be permitted.
-Makeup and jewellery may be worn.
-Any jewellery is worn at the students’ own risk.
+Makeup and jewellery may be worn on mufti days.
+Any jewellery worn is done at the students’ own risk.
 Teachers reserve the right to ask students to remove jewellery deemed inappropriate or dangerous for a particular activity or if health or safety issues arise.